Attorneys For Illinois Accidents Involving Overloaded & Overweight Trucks

 - Truck loading company

 - Government entity including officials at the weigh station that allowed an overloaded truck or semi tractor-trailer to continue traveling

 - Shipping companies that may own the trailers

 Legal Remedies Available To Those Injured By An Overloaded Truck

-Overloaded or overweight truck accidents are almost always fatal.
-This is because many overweight trucks on the road can weigh over 80 tons, compared to an average midsize automobile weighing two tons or less.
+Overloaded or overweight truck accidents are almost always fatal because many overweight trucks on the road can weigh over 80 tons, compared to an average midsize automobile weighing two tons or less.
 The immense weight and size of commercial trucks can instantly crushed victims or cause catastrophic injuries including quadriplegia, spinal injuries, brain trauma, lost limbs and other devastating conditions.

-If you have suffered serious injuries, or lost a loved one in a commercial truck accident fatality, it is essential to hire the skills of an experienced attorney specializing in overloaded truck accidents.
-Contact Rosenfeld Injury Lawyers at (888) 424-5757 to review the facts and evidence of the case during a free, no obligation consultation.
+If you have suffered severe injuries or lost a loved one in a commercial truck accident fatality, it is essential to hire the skills of an experienced attorney specializing in overloaded truck accidents.
+Contact Rosenfeld Injury Lawyers at (888) 424-5757 to review the facts and evidence of the case during a free, no-obligation consultation.
 The seasoned attorneys can provide the best legal course of action to receive financial recompense for medical expenses, lost earnings due to missed work, funeral and burial expenses, pain, suffering and emotional distress.